westpoint-robotics/mavros_pose_control/README.md

   3. Launch <code> teleop_controller_test.launch </code> from mavros_pose_control package.
   4. publish the setpoint target(pose message) on <code>/mav_pose_control/pose setpoint </code> i.e.<br>
      <code> rostopic pub /mav_pose_control/pose_setpoint geometry_msgs/Pose "position: x:0.1 y:0.2 z:0.9 orientation: x:0.0 y:0.0 z:0.0 w:0.0" </code>
+    or
+  4. Use one of the setpoints assigned to the joystick keys.(Refer table below)

 ### Steps for demo
   1. Arm the quad
+  2. Check PID gain values in rqt perspective.(If it shows the default value then refer to the image in this package to set up the gains manually.
-  2. Switch to offboard
+  3. Switch to offboard
-  3. Control the quad using joystick
+  4. Control the quad using joystick
-  4. push and hold button 1 to go to the target setpoint and stay(setpoint position mode).
+  5. push and hold button 1 to go to the target setpoint and stay(setpoint position mode).
-  5. releasing the button will give control back to the joystick(offboard joystick mode).
+  6. releasing the button will give control back to the joystick(offboard joystick mode).
-  6. Check the button map for several default setpoints.
+  7. Check the button map for several default setpoints.

 ### Additional commands